Tummy Tuck Overview

 - Are well-informed about treatment options and have realistic expectations.

 - Want to improve their appearance by reducing loose, sagging skin in the abdomen.

-If you believe that you may be a good candidate for a tummy tuck, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for a Tummy Tuck, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Tummy Tuck Risks